 What Constitutes Satisfaction?

 We ask this question because getting things done is different from producing satisfaction.
 As an example, a client once insisted that properties in a report be in an exact order.
 Diving deeper, the order was needed to facilitate copy/paste into a separate spreadsheet for analysis.
 So, to produce greater satisfaction, I added the ability to send data directly to the spreadsheet.
-Completing tasks is different from producing satisfaction.
+When it comes to Notion project management, completing tasks is different from producing satisfaction.

 What is the Promise?

 A promise requires multiple elements.
 Who is doing what, for whom, why, to what standards, with what common background, and by when?
 When parties share a significant common background, other details can be light.
 Otherwise, everything needs to be more specific.
 One can proceed with missing elements, but anything missing is a potential breakdown.
-And because all of these are brought forward through conversation, that’s the most critical part of a project to manage.
+And because all of these are brought forward through conversation, that’s the most critical part of a project to manage when dealing with Notion project management.

 Where Do Tasks Come from?

 Tasks come from the performer as part of breaking down the work to produce satisfaction.
-The customer generally only cares about tasks to know whether they indicate the promise is on track.
+Regarding Notion project management, the customer generally only cares about tasks to know whether they indicate the promise is on track.
 Agile development and “stand up” meetings make sense for the performers, but the customer only cares about one of four states for the promise:

 - The promise is on track.